 Student perception

-An objective survey was designed to evaluate the students' perception of the journal club under synchronous e-learning due COVID-19 pandemic.
-The survey was applied at the end of the semester at plant genetic lectures during two academic semesters in the years 2021 and 2022.
+An objective survey was designed to evaluate the students' perceptions of the journal club under synchronous e-learning during the COVID-19 pandemic.
+The survey was conducted at the end of the semester at plant genetic lectures during two academic semesters in 2021 and 2022.

-About 84.4% of the students agreed with the JC implementation and 83.3% considered it relevant to their education.
-Regarding the article read, 74.4% liked the articles chosen, whereas 84.4% indicated that the number of articles was adequate for the duration of the course.
+Approximately 84.4% of the students agreed with JC implementation, and 83.3% considered it relevant to their education.
+Regarding the articles read, 74.4% liked the articles chosen, whereas 84.4% indicated that the number of articles was adequate for the duration of the course.
 Additionally, 60% considered not reducing the number of articles, and 45% suggested increasing the number of articles to read.
-According to 87.8% of students, the timelapse for each JC was adequate.
-At least 14% of the students rated the chosen articles as difficult to understand, whereas 72.2% of students found their understanding medium to difficult (Figure 2).
+According to 87.8% of the students, the timing of each JC was adequate.
+At least 14% of the students rated the chosen articles as difficult to understand, whereas 72.2% of the students found their understanding medium to be difficult (Figure 2).